 But as difficult as it may be, X-Wing is also one of the most addictive and beloved combat sims you can hope to find.
 Confirmed Star Wars fan status is not required.
 Provided you have even a passing tolerance for playing what is essentially a combat flight sim in space, you should find something to enjoy here.

-X-Wing 95 is a graphical update of the LucasArts/Totally Games DOS original.
+This version of X-Wing is a graphical update of the LucasArts/Totally Games DOS original.
 Aside from tweaking the game to make it run on Windows 95/98, the game also uses the X-Wing vs TIE Fighter engine.
 This replaces the DOS version’s flat, monochrome polygons with textured ships and greater detail.
 The content remains exactly the same however, and XvT’s gameplay and control improvements are, for the most part, left out.
-Purists can rest comfortably, knowing that X-Wing 95 is a true port.
+Purists can rest comfortably, knowing that – in terms of gameplay – this version is a true port.
 However, if you’ve played any of the other Totally Games Star Wars flight sims, you will sorely miss the improved multifunction display and plethora of advanced targeting options.

 X-Wing takes place before and during the events in the first movie, casting you as a young Rebel pilot running a cornucopia of missions against the Empire.
 You’ll fly three different craft inside three campaigns, each consisting of between 15 and 20 missions.
 These run in linear order, and culminate in flying the famed Death Star trench run.
 The Collector’s Edition includes two additional campaigns, released as add-ons for the DOS version.
 The first is basically a continuation of the story from the first three campaigns, and the second introduces a fourth ship – the B-Wing bomber – which you’ll spend most of your time piloting.
 Altogether, there are over 120 missions offered by this one game, which seems, and I can confirm, feels, gargantuan.
 I personally played the game for about two months before finally giving up in the middle of the add-on B-Wing campaign.
 It’s all generally enjoyable, but if you insist on finishing every game you start, you’d better clear your schedule.